OWASP/ASVS/4.0/en/0x16-V9-Data-Protection.md

 | **9.15** | Verify that authenticated data is cleared from client storage, such as the browser DOM, after the client or session is terminated. |  | ✓ | ✓ | 922 | tbd |
 | **9.16** | Verify that regular backups of important data are performed and that restore tests are performed. || ✓ | ✓ | 19 | tbd |
 | **9.17** | Verify that backups are stored securely to prevent the data being stolen or corrupted. || ✓ | ✓ | 19 | tbd |

+When considering data protection, a primary consideration should be around bulk extraction or modification or excessive usage.
+For example, many social media systems only allow users to add 100 new friends per day, but which system these requests came from is not important.
+A banking platform might wish to block more than 5 transactions per hour transferring more than 1000 euro of funds to external institutions.
+Each system's requirements are likely to be very different, so deciding on "abnormal" must consider the threat model and business risk.
+The important criteria is the ability to detect, deter, or preferably block such abnormal bulk actions.

 ## References